Webiks/swagger-UI-hello-world/README.md

 # swagger-UI-hello-world
-This demo shows how to connect a swagger-node project to swagger-ui for in-code step by steps notes - see [app.js](https://github.com/Webiks/swagger-UI-hello-world\app.js)
+This demo shows how to connect a swagger-node project to swagger-ui.

+for in-code step by steps notes - see [app.js](https://github.com/Webiks/swagger-UI-hello-world\app.js)

 ## 1. start a [swagger project](https://www.npmjs.com/package/swagger)